Understanding February Car Accident Trends & Statistics

 Following holidays that are notorious for drunk and reckless driving and before the summer season when more cars are on the road, February accounts for only 7% of fatal accidents that occur during the year.
 But this isn’t just a trend in the United States - regions all over the world have noted this as well.
 So what keeps the fatal accidents down?

-Since 2020 was an anomaly of a year with a significant decrease in the amount of people on the roads in comparison to years prior, examining 2019 driving trends can give a clearer picture.
+Since 2020 was an anomaly of a year with a significant decrease in the number of people on the roads in comparison to years prior, examining 2019 driving trends can give a clearer picture.

 What 2019 Data Shows